Amos Scudder: Career

-Scudder moved from Westfield to Savannah in the first quarter of the 19th century, appearing regularly in post-office records from 1811.
+Scudder moved from Westfield to Savannah, Georgia, in the first quarter of the 19th century, appearing regularly in post-office records from 1811.
 For a long period, he maintained Westfield as his permanent address, while wintering in Savannah.

 In 1830, Scudder was elected an alderman on the Savannah city council, a role in which he remained until 1839.
 The same year, he lost several buildings in a fire, including his Steam Saw Mill.

 He was a contractor for several of Savannah's notable buildings, including the William Jay-designed The Savannah Theatre, the Nathanael Greene Monument, the First Baptist Church, the City Hotel and the Independent Presbyterian Church.

 Personal life

 In 1800, Scudder built a brick mansion in Westfield.
 It was demolished in 1970.
-Three years later, on September 23, 1803, he married Phebe Ross, the couple having had a marriage license since 1793, when Amos was 14 years old.
+On September 23, 1803, Scudder married Phebe Ross, the couple having had a marriage license since 1793, when Amos was 14 years old.
 The couple had eleven children: Theodore, Emily P., Mary, Ann Eliza, Amos Picton, John, Catherine C., Ephraim, Caroline Mathilda, Phoebe and Sarah.

 In 1820, Scudder purchased lot number 2, Frederick Tything, Derby Ward in Savannah.
-One of his other properties, in Johnson Square, on the southeast corner of Congress and Bull Streets, was purchased by J. P. Screven and became the Screven House hotel in 1857.
+One of his other properties, in Johnson Square, on the southeast corner of Congress and Bull Streets, was purchased by James Proctor Screven and became the Screven House hotel in 1857.
 It replaced Wiltberger's Pulaski House "as Savannah's finest."

 Phebe Scudder died on July 31, 1838, aged 58.
 She is buried in the cemetery of the Presbyterian Church in Westfield.